-On the 21st of May 2018, the Council of Ministers of Cyprus updated the criteria for third-country nationals who wish to apply for Cypriot citizenship under the Cyprus Investment Programme (or ‘CIP’) on the basis of subsection (2) of section 111A of the Civil Registry Laws of 2002-2017.
+On the 18st of August 2020, the Council of Ministers of Cyprus has updated the criteria for third-country nationals who wish to apply for Cypriot citizenship under the Cyprus Investment Programme (or ‘CIP’) on the basis of subsection (2) of section 111A of the Civil Registry Laws of 2002-2017.

 The CIP was initiated to advance the goals of the Republic’s economic and fiscal policy.
 In the words of the Ministry of Interior: ” One of the main objectives of the economic policy of the Republic of Cyprus is to further encourage Foreign Direct Investment and to attract high net worth individuals to settle and do business in Cyprus.
 Key factors that make Cyprus an attractive destination for investment, is the highly specialized human capital, the reliable legislative and regulatory framework, the stable tax system and the safety and stability conditions prevailing in the country.”

 All third country (i.e. non-EU) nationals are eligible to obtain full Cypriot citizenship under the CIP scheme, provided they meet the specified criteria.
 The holder of the Cypriot passport may also benefit from the internal market, the opportunities and the stability of the European Union.

 The programme’s benefits are particularly appealing for foreign investors as they entitle them to the following: